Ron Stone (reporter)

 the Houston Chronicle.
 He was president of Stonefilms, Inc., a Texas production company.

 Education and early career

-Stone attended college and received a B.A. from East Central State University.
-He had an M.L.A. degree from Houston Baptist University.
-After college, Stone was a broadcaster for the National Football League and the Southwest Conference.
+Stone attended college and received a B.A. degree from East Central State University in Ada, Oklahoma.
+He earned a master's degree in liberal arts from Houston Baptist University.
+After college, Stone was a broadcaster for the National Football League and the Southwest Conference in the NCAA.

 Career

 Television news career

-Stone was born in Hanna, Oklahoma, graduated from East Central University in Ada, then known as East Central State Teachers College, and worked in radio and television in several small Oklahoma markets.
+Stone was born in Hanna, Oklahoma and graduated from East Central University in Ada, Oklahoma then known as East Central State Teachers College.
+He worked in radio and television in several small Oklahoma markets.
 He was working at KVOO-TV (now KJRH-TV) in Tulsa in 1961, when he caught the eye of Dan Rather, who was then KHOU Houston, Channel 11's lead anchor.